 It is very likely, we often tell each other on this blog, that in the not too distant future our roads they will be full of autonomous vehicles.
-OIII is a fully autonomous mobility system concept built on an infrastructure for urban transport and delivery systems.
+OIII is a fully autonomous mobility system concept built on an infrastructure for delivery and urban transportation systems.

-I reword for greater clarity: it is an autonomous urban transport platform that can “change shape”.
-It can carry people, or deliver packages, or a little and a little.
-With stuff like that around, traffic reduction and more effective, human-centered mobility would be much more accessible goals.
-Let's take a look at OIII.
+I reword for greater clarity: it is an autonomous urban transport platform that can "change shape".
+It can transport people, or deliver packages, or a little and a little.
+With stuff like this around, traffic reduction and more effective, “anthropocentric” mobility would be much more accessible goals.
+Let's look at OIII.

-OIII (for friends O-Three) is a project of the design studio 2050 Lab which is proposed as the future of autonomous technology for efficient logistics.
-In the minds of its "followers" it is an economic, sustainable and ecological vehicle, made with recyclable materials.
+OII (for friends O-Three) is a project of the design studio 2050 Lab which is proposed as the future of autonomous technology for efficient logistics.
+In the minds of its "followers" it is an economical, sustainable and ecological vehicle, made with recyclable materials.

 It consists of three possible modules, which correspond to as many applications:

-- Driverless multifunctional chassis-module (carries out last mile urban transport activities for passengers and freight);
+- Driverless multifunctional chassis-module (carries out last mile urban transport activities for passengers and goods);

-- Passenger module (it is practically a mobile bus stop);
+- Passenger module (it's basically a mobile bus stop);

 - Cargo container-postamat / productomat with specialized insulated compartments for the storage of goods or for waste collection.